erikmswan/mediaQuery.js/README.md

 This is the preferred way, but I grant that you may not always be able to bind these functions at the same time.

+# Planned improvements

+I'd like to turn the argument into an object which allows you to pass the query against the width or the height of the viewport.
+I'd also like to give you the ability to name queries for the purposes of modifying or unbinding the functions associated with them.

 # I Hope You Enjoy!
 Please let me know if you have any feedback!
 I mostly focused on the parsing capabilities, as that was the most interesting part to program.
 Thanks for reading :)